davidglassborow/cqrs-presentation/slides/index.md

 - Optimise reads via queries, database projections, search engines, etc.
 - Security e.g. read only connection string for queries
-- Use Domain Model only for writes, SQL joins for reads, seperate types
+- Use Domain Model only for writes, SQL joins for reads, separate types

 ---